Wind-driven chop building over the ocean during a Miami, FL fishing trip - Nomad Fishing Charters

-How Weather and Wind Affect Fishing Conditions in Miami
+How Weather and Wind Affect Fishing in Miami

 Wind Patterns That Change the Game

 Wind direction and speed decide where the fish show up and how they feed.
 East winds under 15 knots?
-That’s the sweet spot for live baiting.
+That is the sweet spot for live bait and kite fishing.
 Baitfish ride the current, predators follow, and the bite turns on.
 North winds push bait tight to the beaches.
 Tarpon roll in the trough, and every cast feels like a shot at a trophy.
 Light chop on the water hides the boat, making even the wariest fish less cautious.
 When the wind stirs up the surface, bait schools bunch up, and predators move in for an easy meal.
 Moderate breezes open the door for kite fishing.
-Sailfish and mahi can’t resist a well-presented bait dancing in the wind.
+Sailfish and mahi cannot resist a well-presented bait dancing in the wind.

 • East winds under 15 knots.
 Prime for live baiting

 • North winds.
-Baitfish hug the shore, tarpon fishing heats up
+Baitfish hug the shore, and tarpon fishing heats up

 • Light chop.
 Boats blend in, fish get bold